The Sumerians

 from 1922.

+What did he uncover?
+Did he start in one of the main areas?
 Because I know he goes to the cemeteries, which we're kind of hinting at as well.
+But what leads him, therefore, to

+Talk us through his excavations.
 What do we know about him uncovering so much incredible archaeology from this area of the world?

-The stepped tower, which was a feature of all Mesopotamian cities, part of the religious religious complex built from thousands of bricks, which piled up to create effectively a steppe pyramid, and almost certainly with a little shrine at the summit and led up by staircase.
+Mesopotamian cities, part of the religious complex built from thousands of bricks which piled up to create effectively a steppe pyramid and

-Most of that had disappeared, but nonetheless, you had this mound of decayed bricks.
+almost certainly with a little shrine at the summit and led up by staircase.
+Most of that had disappeared but nonetheless you had this mound of decayed bricks.

-So that was the focus for Woolley.
+So that was the focus for Woolley, surrounding temples

+at the foot of the ziggurat mound and palace complex.
 So he was really digging the sacred heart of the city where royalty and religion came together.

 Was the ziggurat?

+The ziggurat, was that in use in Sumerian times or slightly later?
 And as you say, was this, because you can see the reconstructed version today, can't you?

 But was this the focal point of the ancient Sumerian city of Ur?

+Yes, and temples were built on raised platforms from the fourth millennium BC.
 So much earlier and almost certainly at Ur as well as at other sites, your house of your God,

 relatively small building, was raised up above the level of everybody else's houses on a brick platform.
+And those gradually got higher through time.

 And by the end of the third millennium BC,

 so around 2100 BC, the idea of creating these massive stepped towers really became a feature of the kings that were dominating the region.
+And so lots of cities had them built.

 And the one at Ur was at that time the capital city and was almost certainly the grandest and most obvious marker in the landscape.
+This is an absolutely stunning building.

-I mean, were they, if we don't know absolutely, just say, but were these excavators, were they able to get into the ziggurat itself?
+I mean were they if we don't know absolutely that just say but were these excavators were they able to get into the ziggurat itself was it like an inside chamber or I mean what did they really find from it?

 So the ziggurat is solid.